adamranieri/ITSQB/chapter1/keywords.md

 - quality,
   - Measure of how well software complies to it's intended design
 - quality assurance,
-  - Maitenence of a certain level of quality through all steps of development to ensure quality in the final product
+  - Maintenance of a certain level of quality through all steps of development to ensure quality in the final product
 - root cause,
   - The earliest actions or events that contributed to the creation of  that defect
 - test analysis,